 "We Grow for the World" is not just a tagline.
-Chatham-Kent literally leads the world in production of over 70 crop varieties, from fruits to vegetables to plants and grains.
+Chatham-Kent literally leads the world in the production of over 70 crop varieties, from fruits to vegetables to plants and grains.

 Agribusiness is big business in Chatham-Kent:

-- Grows over 70 different crops
+- We grow over 70 different crops.

-- Is 90 per cent rural by area, but only 30 per cent of the population of 104,000 live in rural areas
+- We are 90% rural by area, but only 30% of the population of 104,000 live in rural areas.

-- Soybeans, corn, and wheat are the three major crops in Chatham-Kent in terms of acreage
+- Soybeans, corn and wheat are the three major crops in Chatham-Kent in terms of acreage.

-- Agriculture is responsible for over 16,000 jobs in Chatham-Kent
+- Agriculture is responsible for over 16,000 jobs in Chatham-Kent.

-- Each farmer in Chatham-Kent produces enough to feed 120 people
+- Each farmer in Chatham-Kent produces enough to feed 120 people.

 Innovation Redefining Greenhouse Industry